 New palette creatures are now swimming in an alternate setting.
 For those not familiar, palette creatures are colorful shapes that actually show up on my watercolor palette after a watercolor painting session.
 When I spot them, I take a photo and play with them in Photoshop.
 Some creatures require more attention than others.
 This […]

 This portrait was created with thin layers of oil on watercolor paper.
 It was monochromatic (green hues).
 Later I tinted slightly in Photoshop.
+Happy Graduation L!

 A very simple little watercolor with a small Photoshop tweak, (the angle of the hair drips;)

 Bird-childish watercolor images merged with a photo of my curtains.

 *This post was written long before the events in Boston however, “feeling blueish” is an apt title for today.
 Photoshop has a very cool feature found under Image>Adjustments>Variations.
 I’ve clearly been experimenting with Variations.
 Since color can dramatically change the way a piece is viewed; the way it feels, Variations helped me decide how to […]